pawel2000pl/wavefront-bearing/README.md

 Too small causes the rollers to stick to the rings.
 Remember to add support.
 Adding support causes additional bearing sticking and problems on first start.
+If the rails are set too large, the rollers may be cut.

 ![](doc/photo.jpg)